BBVA/patton/docs/source/cli.rst

 Using Docker
 ------------

-Patton-cli module includes a Dockerfile to generate a docker image.
+patton-cli module includes a Dockerfile to generate a docker image.
 It can install `patton-cli` from either the pypi release, the github head, or from the current working directory.
 It accepts a `build-arg` for chose.
 Run one of:

 .. code-block:: bash